TomasHubelbauer/onewheel-web-bluetooth/README.md

   - Note that the BTLE service is the one with UUID of `e659f300-ea98-11e3-ac10-0800200c9a66`
 - Check out https://github.com/kariudo/onewheel-bluetooth/blob/master/onewheel/characteristics.py for known characteristics
 - Check out https://github.com/kariudo/onewheel-bluetooth/blob/master/readdata.py for the unlock flow implementation

+## Status

+The Onewheel can be paired with and its services and their characteristics can be discovered using the Chrome Bluetooth Internals tab.

+The unlock process is being worked on, based on the work of [@kariudo](https://github.com/kariudo/onewheel-bluetooth).
+Right now the UART read characteristics doesn't seem to emit any events, but it is possible that I am just missing them because I listed to all the characteristics after enumerating them and it takes a bit of time.
+The next step is to comment out the code for displaying all the characteristics and notifying about their changes (which doesn't work right now anyway, presumable because of the unlock not being completed) and instead subscribe directly to the UART read characteristic changes.
+If that works, rip @kariudo's code and implement the unlock flow.
+Afterwards we should start getting reads on the characteristics properly.